ankumar/architecture/README.md

 ![](https://github.com/ankumar/Architecture/blob/master/images/wardley.jpeg)
 Enabling Business to Focus on core value vs plumbing:
-1. Work backwards from Customer/Business outcomes
+1. **Work backwards from Customer/Business outcomes**
-2. Build closed loop systems to optimize for continual Improvements & Learning
+2. **Build closed loop systems to optimize for continual Improvements & Learning**
-3. Technology Commoditization
+3. **Technology Commoditization**
-4. "[Patterns](https://github.com/ankumar/Architecture/blob/master/Patterns/Stuff.md) aren't prescriptive rules that say do this because it works.
+4. "**[Patterns](https://github.com/ankumar/Architecture/blob/master/Patterns/Stuff.md) aren't prescriptive rules that say do this because it works.
 They say this has worked in many cases, Try it and see if it works for you."**

 # Services
 * Designing Modularity & Interfaces